 Do you have to provide your personal data to us?

 You are never required to provide personal data to us, but you may need to do so when you enter into a contract for the provision of our services or products.
 We will not be able to provide our services or products unless you provide us with the personal data, we need to do so.

-In addition, you will be required to provide certain personal data if you contact us to exercise your rights under GDPR as set out in section 10.
+In addition, you will be required to provide certain personal data if you contact us to exercise your rights under GDPR as set out above.